opencast/opencast/docs/guides/admin/docs/modules/player.matomo.tracking.md

 The plugin respects the [Do-Not-Track](https://en.wikipedia.org/wiki/Do_Not_Track) settings of a browser.
 You might also need to consider the legal requirements of your country when you setup Matomo.

-This plugin uses a Matomo javascript library that is loaded from the remote Matomo server!
+This plugin uses a Matomo JavaScript library that is loaded from the remote Matomo server!

 Tested Matomo version: 3.0.2+